Karuturirs/karuturirs.com/README.md

 </h1>

-A personal website for my professional growth and learning to be captured at one place.
-This is being buildd with Gatsby, React frameworks.
+My personal website for my professional growth and learning to be captured at one place.
+This is being build with Gatsby, React frameworks.

 ## Thesis: